 CMV, breast feeding and nutrition

 CMV is a very common virus in the general population, with approximately 50 to 80 per cent of adults in the UK testing positive for the virus.
 It is spread through bodily fluids, such as saliva, urine and breast milk.
 In most cases CMV does not cause any symptoms, but in some people flu-like symptoms, including a high temperature, sore throat and swollen glands, may occur.
-Once you have had CMV, the virus stays in your body but is inactive, and in a healthy person does not cause any further problems.
+Once someone has had CMV, the virus stays in the body but is inactive, and in a healthy person does not cause any further problems.

 Once the diagnosis of SCID is established, no further routine vaccines are recommended until treatment has been completed.
 Regular immunoglobulin replacement treatment will provide protection against a large number of germs, including those covered by routine vaccines.